 Studies show that almost 61% of healthcare enterprises are worried about malware attacks.
 Incidentally, healthcare is also the only industry in which data encryption is seen as a top security concern.
 Healthcare compliance rules usually mandate data encryption but the downside of this is that this may multiply a provider’s cloud charges.
 So, the smaller organizations naturally stay away from cloud migrations or consciously refrain from storing healthcare data in the cloud.
 Again the healthcare organizations have stated that employees are the biggest threat to cloud security and nearly half of the survey respondents feel that human factor is most responsible.
 But this has not improved visibility into user activities and very few organizations actually know what the IT staff does.
 While the IT staff may understand this mismatch they do not get the management supports for addressing this issue.
-In fact there is very limited management support for deploying cloud security initiatives.
+In fact, there is very limited management support for deploying cloud security initiatives.

 A few years back HIPAA compliance used to be a challenge.
-But the recent HIPAA Omnibus Rule that came into effect since March, 2013 changed all of that and improved privacy for patient data.
-This is the time from when cloud providers have faced challenges from healthcare organizations.
+But the recent HIPAA Omnibus Rule that came into effect since March 2013 changed all of that and improved privacy for patient data.
+This is the time when cloud providers have faced challenges from healthcare organizations.
 They have continued to work to make sure that this migration to the cloud is secure and hassle-free.

-– While there may be many concerns when you are deploying cloud security solutions in healthcare industry, there are also ways to resolve them to obtain a robust cloud strategy.
+– While there may be many concerns when you are deploying cloud security solutions in the healthcare industry, there are also ways to resolve them to obtain a robust cloud strategy.
 Healthcare data is vulnerable because it is increasing in value all the time.
 According to Ponemon Institute studies, average healthcare information breaches can cost nearly $380 for every record.
 Where the average worldwide cost records for all the industries is around $141, for healthcare breaches the cost is more than twice the worldwide average.
-When you try to put healthcare data in a cloud, you therefore have to design the infrastructure and connections in ways so that the data is totally safe.
+When you try to put healthcare data in a cloud, you, therefore, have to design the infrastructure and connections in ways so that the data is totally safe.
 This is why now data centers and cloud providers are working in sync to safeguard healthcare data.
 When you are still not convinced about the security measures, you can always talk to the data center or cloud services provider which specializes in migrating workloads and apps into the cloud.
 For instance, there are many instances of using hybrid cloud architectures for meeting HIPAA standards.

 – When you are not able to design the architecture properly the cloud costs may be too steep.
 This is something which many businesses have faced during the earlier days of cloud computing.
 But cloud design has indeed changed today and it is possible to granularly identify the workloads, data points and users in a cloud system.
 So, businesses can predict data requirements, usage and data locality depending on your needs to give you the best prices.